The Importance of Estrogen (Estradiol) in Men’s Health

 Estrogen is found in small-but-critical concentrations in men.
 It needs to be in balance with the rest of your hormones, especially testosterone, for you to feel well.

-- Symptoms of Low Estrogen in Men
+1. Treatment for Low Estrogen in Men

 1. The Connection Between Low T and Estrogen